Major banks drop fees for using another bank's ATM.

 ANZ’s decision to remove the $1 fee it charges customers for using another bank’s ATM follows a call from Consumer NZ for all banks to remove these charges.

-Update: ASB, BNZ, Kiwibank, The Co-operative Bank and Westpac have announced they'll drop the fee as well.
+Update: ASB, BNZ, Kiwibank, The Co-operative Bank and Westpac have announced they'll drop the fee for New Zealand-based ATMs as well.

 Last year, Consumer NZ called on ANZ, ASB, BNZ, Kiwibank, The Co-operative Bank and Westpac to remove the fees.
 ANZ chief executive David Hisco decided to further investigate the matter.
 The bank found people regarded the fee as unfair because even though they were using another bank’s ATM, they were still accessing their own money.